A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

-Colored open squares stand for values obtained on average for late (small square) and early (large square) type SDSS galaxies \citep{2005MNRAS.362...41G}.
-As previously, we decrease observed metallicity values.
-In addition since the SDSS galaxy sample is biased towards lower density regions than typically used for early type galaxy studies \citep{2005MNRAS.362...41G}, ages are shifted by the mean age difference between galaxies in and outside clusters reported above, namely 2.1 Gyr.
-As expected, since late type galaxies are under-represented in the cluster, few simulated galaxies (colored filled small circles) match the small squares with a fraction increasing from inside to outward.
+Colored open squares stand for values obtained on average for late-type (small square) and early-type (large square) SDSS galaxies \citep{2005MNRAS.362...41G}.
+As previously, we decrease the observed metallicity values.
+In addition since the SDSS galaxy sample is biased toward lower-density regions than typically used for early-type galaxy studies \citep{2005MNRAS.362...41G}, ages are shifted by the mean age difference between galaxies inside and outside clusters reported above, i.e., 2.1 Gyr.
+As expected, since late-type galaxies are underrepresented in the cluster, few simulated galaxies (colored filled small circles) match the small squares with a fraction increasing from inside to outward.
 On the contrary, most of our galaxies match the larger square although simulated galaxies are slightly older on average despite the shift.
-Even galaxies in the suburb are affected by the cluster density.
-Note however, that would we have taken 2.5 Gyr ($\sim$0.4~dex) rather than 2.1 Gyr ($\sim$0.32~dex), the shift would be inexistent for most masses but for the low mass galaxies.
-Note also that on the observational side the age depends on the mix of star formation histories in the model and can vary by up to 0.07~dex depending on the model used \citep{2005MNRAS.362...41G}.
+Even galaxies in the suburbs are affected by the cluster density.
+We note, however, that had we taken 2.5 Gyr ($\sim$0.4~dex) rather than 2.1 Gyr ($\sim$0.32~dex), the shift would be inexistent for most masses except for the low-mass galaxies.
+We also note that on the observational side, the age depends on the mix of star formation histories in the model and can vary by up to 0.07~dex depending on the model used \citep{2005MNRAS.362...41G}.
 The residual shift is thus rather insignificant.
-Moreover, early-type galaxies from Atlas$^{3D}$ \citep{2015MNRAS.448.3484M}, represented by grey filled small squares without age shift, that are partly within the Virgo cluster confirm that indeed ages are equivalent in the simulation and in the observations.
-Note that, in addition, no metallicity shift is applied to Atlas$^{3D}$ because the aperture is larger (85\% of the light) than that used by \citet{2005MNRAS.362...41G} (30\% of the light).
-Actually, measuring the metallicity within a eighth of the effective radius, half this radius or this radius, \citet{2015MNRAS.448.3484M} showed that metallicities are offset by about --0.2-0.3~dex.
-Overall, it thus means that the value difference shown in Fig. \ref{fig:stellarmetal} between our simulated metallicities and those observed is probably due to a combination of both observational aperture and numerical modeling effects.
-Thus, the difference due to numerical modelling is not as important as it first appeared.\\
+Moreover, early-type galaxies from Atlas$^{3D}$ \citep{2015MNRAS.448.3484M}, represented by gray filled small squares without age shift, that are partly within the Virgo cluster confirm that ages are equivalent in the simulation and in the observations.
+We note that, in addition, no metallicity shift is applied to Atlas$^{3D}$ because the aperture is larger (85\% of the light) than that used by \citet[30\% of the light]{2005MNRAS.362...41G}.
+Measuring the metallicity within one-eighth of the effective radius, half this radius, or this radius \citet{2015MNRAS.448.3484M} showed that metallicities are offset by about --0.2-0.3~dex.
+Overall, this means that the value difference shown in Fig. \ref{fig:stellarmetal} between our simulated metallicities and those observed is probably due to a combination of both observational aperture and numerical modeling effects.
+Thus, the difference due to numerical modeling is not as important as it first appeared.